Johnson-MintyC/dine-roulette/README.md

 Originally planned to have reviews, however Zomato API is no longer supported or works Learnt how to use Python Scrappy to get the reviews, but have not hooked up the data yet

-Also had planned to have the user store the return in a favourites tab, so that they could query later, or generate a random return from favourites
+Also had planned to have the user store places in a favourites tab, so that they could query later, or generate a random return from favourites

+Current Location on home page isn't hooked up will need refactor my code from new locations